 II.
-The Kentucky Supreme Court's decision below significantly compromises the effectiveness of the Patient Safety Act.
-Even before the Kentucky Supreme Court's opinion, providers hesitated to participate in patient safety organizations for fear that the Patient Safety Act's privilege would not be enforced by state courts.
+The Florida Supreme Court's decision below significantly compromises the effectiveness of the Patient Safety Act.
+Even before the Florida Supreme Court's opinion, providers hesitated to participate in patient safety organizations for fear that the Patient Safety Act's privilege would not be enforced by state courts.
 The decision below confirms those fears.

-Under it, any time a generalist trial-court judge concludes that information in a patient safety report also had to be maintained under state law, the report (or the portions of it subject to state law) must be divulged to a tort plaintiff.
-But trial-court judges are not doctors, and they are not health-law experts.
-Views on what information must be disclosed will vary from judge to judge, and providers will have no way to determine before the fact what will be kept safe from plaintiffs' discovery requests.
-Confronted with that uncertainty, many provider groups may simply choose to not join patient safety organizations.
+Under it, any adverse-event information about a patient recorded by a hospital or its providers are subject to disclosure, notwithstanding the Patient Safety Act's privilege.
+And given Florida's virtually limitless definition of adverse-event information, it is not clear what-if anything-can still be safely reported to patient safety organizations.
+Indeed, the Florida Supreme Court's decision appears to return the State to where it was before the Patient Safety Act was enacted.
+Providers have virtually no privileged way to conduct critical self-analysis.
+Confronted with that environment, many provider groups may simply choose to not join patient safety organizations.

 Even if some provider groups soldier on, individual providers' reports may be chilled.
 Providers understandably focus on risk management and worry about the integrity of their professional reputation.
 They may rationally decide that the risk of disclosure in later litigation is too great.
 If enough providers feel this way, reports to patient safety organizations will dry up.
-And for the providers that do continue to report even in the face of the Kentucky Supreme Court's decision, the uncertainty generated by the decision may lead to self-censored reports that are not as useful in analyzing or predicting patient safety trends.
+And for the providers that do continue to report even in the face of the Florida Supreme Court's opinion, the uncertainty generated by the decision may lead to self-censored reports that are not as useful in analyzing or predicting patient-safety trends.

-The Kentucky Supreme Court's decision is particularly unwarranted because it is unnecessary to assure negligent providers are held accountable for careless and avoidable mistakes.
+The Florida Supreme Court's decision is particularly unwarranted because it is unnecessary to assure negligent providers are held accountable for careless and avoidable mistakes.
 Plaintiffs still have access to their medical records, and they may use the traditional tools of discovery to find out the facts underlying an incident.
 All plaintiffs cannot do under the federal Patient Safety Act is obtain the reports providers make to patient safety organizations.
-The Kentucky Supreme Court may not like that limitation, but that is the balance Congress struck, and it was a choice for Congress, not the courts, to make.
+The Florida Supreme Court may not like that limitation, but that is the balance Congress struck, and it was a choice for Congress, not the courts, to make.